cadriel/resume/content/main-content.md

 High performance, scalable, well architected and executed solutions are always strived for.
 Extra care and attention is applied toward process, tools and continuous integration, and delivery.

-Please visit [LinkedIn](https://www.linkedin.com/in/craigbassett/) for further information on skills and recommendations
 ::

 ::Section{Title="Work Experience"}
-  ::Experience{Company="Quest Software" Website="https://quest..com" Dates="2016 - Present" JobTitle="Principal Software Engineer"}
+  ::Experience{Company="Quest Software" Website="https://quest.com" Dates="2016 - Present" JobTitle="Principal Software Engineer"}
     - Created a new Licensing UI
       - Designed and implemented UX and UI
       - Originally written in Vue2, and re-written in Vue3